o3de/o3de.org/content/docs/userguide/lumberyard-upgrading.md

 1. Integrate the updated, pristine Lumberyard branch into your development branch\.

-## Upgrading Lumberyard without an Existing Version in Source Control<a name="lumberyard-upgrading-version-no-source-control"></a>
+## Upgrading Lumberyard without an Existing Version in Source Control {#lumberyard-upgrading-version-no-source-control}

 Follow these steps to prepare your source control to upgrade Lumberyard\.